• Skip to primary navigation

 You could also use yukon gold potatoes in this dish, or almost any type of white potato, really!

-Prepare for baking: Preheat oven to 400F.
+Prepare for baking: Preheat oven.
 Get out a large baking dish and line it with parchment paper.

 Prepare the vegetables: Peel the potatoes and cut them into large, uniform pieces.
 Add them to the prepared baking dish along with the onion rings and rosemary.
 Toss with olive oil, white wine, salt, and pepper.